olegkrivtsov/using-zf3-book-samples/README.md

 This project contains several websites that go with my free and open-source book, [Using Zend Framework 3](https://github.com/olegkrivtsov/using-zend-framework-3-book).

-It may be difficult for a novice to write code without mistakes.
+It is difficult to write code without mistakes.
 If you are reading the book and can not understand why your code does not work, you can download this repo and see a complete website in action.
 Moreover, you can use these sample websites as a base for your own sites.

 To download all samples as a ZIP archive, click the *Clone or Download* button.
 When download is complete, unpack the archive to some directory.